You need to know the layout of Galaxy S21, S21+ or S21 Ultra to locate and use the buttons, ports, and key components properly.

 May owners may pierce the microphone when they intend to eject the SIM card tray.
 The distance between the SIM card tray and the main microphone is not large enough.

-Please note, none of the Galaxy S21 supports micro SD card.
-So, you can insert a micro SD card into the SIM card tray.
+Please note, none of the Galaxy S21 supports a micro SD card.
+So, you cannot insert a micro SD card into the SIM card tray.

 #10.
 USB-C port